Tech-JI/Beautify_Terminal/linux&macos/Part 3 - package manager.md

 For this part, I will show you the demo with `antidote` and `omz`.

 Though we know that `omz` is a very user-friendly frame, it might be too heavy and lead to low efficiency.
-Moreover, it is not a package manager actual.
-So I will my plugin manager `antodote` which is light weight, fast but powerful.
+Moreover, it is not a package manager actually.
+So I will my plugin manager `antidote` which is light weight, fast but powerful.

 ## Install